 If the hospital's internal process fails you, escalate through these channels in order:

-5. Dispute medical debt with credit bureaus.
-As of 2023 and 2024 policy changes, medical debts under $500 can no longer appear on major credit reports, and the rules around medical debt reporting have tightened significantly.
+- Dispute medical debt with credit bureaus.
+As of 2023, the three major credit bureaus — Equifax, Experian, and TransUnion — voluntarily committed to removing medical debts under $500 from credit reports.
+These are voluntary industry policies, not federal regulations, and were not mandated by the CFPB.
 If a collection account has appeared in error, you have dispute rights under the Fair Credit Reporting Act (FCRA).

 Frequently Asked Questions